matter-labs/zksync/docs/protocol.md

 - Transaction: what users can submit to the operator directly.
 - Priority operation: what users can submit to the zkSync smart contract.
-- Rollup operation: what operator creates from `Transaction` or `Priority operation` and use to create witness for circuit.
+- Rollup operation: part of the rollup block representing `Transaction` or `Priority operation`.
 - Onchain operation: what the operator can put into the rollup block pubdata (operation pubdata).
 - Node implementation: node model that describes an operation.
 - Circuit implementation: circuit model that describes the operation and its witness.